pfeghali/CS32-FinalPrep/README.md

 ## Dynamic Array Allocation
 We use `new` to allocate an array.
 ## Padding
-Padding si offsets which are automatically built into the compiler.
+Padding has offsets which are automatically built into the compiler.
 When we allocate memory, the padding is based off of the largest expected word size in 4 byte increments.
-Either it is 4 (int) or 8 (double)
+Either it is 4 (int), 8 (double)
 ## Hex
 We use hex by doing 16 counting.
 1s place, 16s place, etc.
 # Binary Search
-Take a sorted array, greater of less than? div/2, div/2, etc. O(log n)
+Take a sorted array.
+Find middle. greater or less than? div/2, div/2, etc. O(log n)
 Recursive:
 ```cpp
 void search(const int a[], size_t first, size_t size, int target, bool &found, size_t &location) {